tdtin95/smartchoice/README.md

 - Junit5

 # Improve to be perfect
-This section is my idea that can improve the current system design, since time is limited, I cannot archive all of them, these points should be considered to implemented in real system.
+This section is my idea that can improve the current system design, since time is limited, I cannot archive all of them, these points should be considered to be implemented in real system.

 ## Logging system
 Loggin roles a important part in microservices design, ELK stack can be applied to make logs centralized, easy to track, anylized and report.
 In the flow of service calling, when a service call a service, we can append to service id or service uid and send as a header to next service, then if an error occurs, we can know exactly which service is broken.

 ## Configuration System
-Currently, configurations take place in spring application.propertise, it is not reactive and flexible in runtime, suppose that we want the pre-config a confuguration that will be apply in a specific of date (e.g : X-mas discount, 11-11 sale,...) then current design is not fit.
+Currently, configurations take place in spring application.propertise, it is not reactive and flexible in runtime, suppose that we want to pre-config a confuguration that will be applied in a specific of date (e.g : X-mas discount, 11-11 sale,...) then current design is not fit.
 A configuration service or a configuration system (eg. Spring configuration server) should be implemented.

 ## Registry service and loadbalancing replacement